 - GMC Yukon & Yukon XL – 2015-2019 models

 According to the information on Classaction.org, drivers experienced frequent “shakes,” “jerks,” and “hard shifts” when changing gears – speeding up or slowing down.

-Additionally, there have been dozens of complaints submitted to the National Highway Traffic Safety Administration regarding the problem.
+Additionally, there were dozens of complaints submitted to the National Highway Traffic Safety Administration regarding the problem.

-Here is one of the most prominent ones from the class action lawsuit:
+Here is one of the most prominent ones from the GM 8 speed transmission lawsuit: